bbo76/SvgToXamlTool/README.md

 # SvgToXamlTool
-Tool to convert an SVG file to a WPF ControlTemplate
+Tool to convert a SVG file to a WPF ControlTemplate